azist/azos/src/Azos/Scripting/Packaging/readme.md

 > You will need to include your assembly reference for the installer (see examples).
 > You can also invoke OS script with a built-in `ExecOsCommand`

+> Q: **Can packages have dependencies?**
+> A: You can model dependencies using custom `RequirePackageCommand` which will pause the installation of the current command until the dependency gets resolved
+> and installed.
+The base `Installer` provides virtual hooks for extension.
+Most cases don't need to have complex scenarios like inter-package dependencies